gardener/gardener/docs/concepts/resource-manager.md

 The mode for a resource can be specified with the `resources.gardener.cloud/mode` annotation.
 The annotation should be specified in the encoded resource manifest in the Secret that is referenced by the ManagedResource.

+#### Skipping health check

+If a resource in the ManagedResource is annotated with `resources.gardener.cloud/skip-health-check=true` then the resource will be skipped during health checks by the health controller.
+The ManagedResource conditions will not reflect the health condition of this resource anymore.
+The `ResourcesProgressing` condition will also be set to `False`.

 #### Resource Class

 By default, gardener-resource-manager controller watches for ManagedResources in all namespaces. `--namespace` flag can be specified to gardener-resource-manager binary to restrict the watch to ManagedResources in a single namespace.